Mike Pennel

-Michael Maurice Pennel Jr. (born May 9, 1991) is an American football nose tackle who is a free agent.
-He played college football at Scottsdale Community College, Arizona State, and CSU-Pueblo and was signed by the Green Bay Packers as an undrafted free agent in 2014.
+Michael Maurice Pennel Jr. (born May 9, 1991) is an American professional football nose tackle for the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Scottsdale Fighting Artichokes, the Arizona State Sun Devils and the CSU Pueblo ThunderWolves.
+He was signed by the Green Bay Packers as an undrafted free agent in 2014, and has also played for the New York Jets, Atlanta Falcons, and Chicago Bears.

 College career

 Pennel played college football at Scottsdale Community College, Arizona State University and Colorado State University Pueblo.
 He was suspended indefinitely by Arizona State in 2012 for comments he made over Twitter and transferred to Colorado State University Pueblo.

 Professional career

 Green Bay Packers

-After going undrafted in the 2014 NFL Draft, Pennel signed with the Green Bay Packers on May 12, 2014.
-Pennel joined Jayrone Elliott as undrafted players to make the Packers roster.
+After going unselected in the 2014 NFL draft, Pennel signed with the Green Bay Packers on May 12, 2014.
+Pennel joined Jayrone Elliott as undrafted players to make the Packers' roster.
 During his rookie season in 2014, Pennel made 13 game appearances with 8 tackles.

-In 2015, Pennel appeared in all 16 games, starting 5 of them with 24 tackles, one sack, and one forced fumble.
+In 2015, Pennel appeared in all 16 games with 5 starts, recording 24 tackles, one sack, and one forced fumble.

 On February 19, 2016, Pennel was suspended for the first four games of the 2016 season due to violating the league's substance abuse policy.
-Pennel was then suspended for the final four games of the 2016 season for again violating the league's substance abuse policy.
-In eight games of 2016, Pennel finished with seven tackles and a pass defended.
+Pennel was then suspended for the final four games of the season for again violating the league's substance abuse policy.
+In the 2016 season, Pennel finished with seven tackles and a pass defended.

 On January 9, 2017, Pennel was released by the Packers.